The following outlines FM’s services provided supporting University of Minnesota Safe Campus

 Residential Life Overview

-Additional space types including sleeping rooms, lounge spaces, conference rooms, corridors, and toilet spaces are not considered large group settings and ventilation systems serving these space types will continue to operate normally in accordance with CDC and ASHRAE guidance.
+Residence halls including sleeping rooms, lounge spaces, conference rooms, corridors, and toilet spaces are not considered large group settings and ventilation systems serving these space types operate as designed.